abstractoperators/concrete/docs/developer-guide.md

 ### Alembic

-We use Alembic to manage database migrations and schema creation locally.
+We use Alembic to manage database migrations and schema creation locally for postgres.

-Migration scripts are stored in VC, and can be used to recreate database schemas at a particular point in time.
+Migration scripts are tracked with git, and can be used to recreate database schemas at a particular point in time.
 This can be especially useful for testing staging/prod migrations, because we can recreate their schemas locally.

 #### Usage